diegoholiveira/jsonlogic/readme.md

 }
 ```

-If you have a function you want to expose as a JSON Logic operation, you can use:
+If you have a function you want to expose as a JsonLogic operation, you can use:

 ```go
 package main